Studentships

 Value of Studentship

-Students will receive a stipend to support living costs, set at the Research Councils annual rate (£18,622 in 2023-24 for 12 months).
+Students will receive a stipend to support living costs, set at the UKRI annual rate (£19,237 in 2024-25 for 12 months).
 They will also have their course fees covered for the period of the award.

 Awards do not cover visa, international health surcharges (IHS), nor travel costs for international students.